designstem/projects/equilibrium/index.md

 <a href="../waste">Waste is a Design Mistake</a> digs deep into designing products with less use of materials and less waste, including the reduction of plastic.

-<a href="../dyes">Natural dyes</a> looks into creating eco friendly dyes from natural objects to reduce the environmental load of textile and fashion industry to the planet.
+<a href="../dyes">Natural dyes</a> looks into creating eco-friendly dyes from natural objects to reduce an environmental load of the textile and fashion industry to the planet.

 <br>